usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (a) If fixed or built-in storage facilities such as cabinets, shelves, closets, and drawers are provided in accessible spaces, at least one of each type provided shall contain storage space complying with 4.25.
 Additional storage may be provided outside of the dimensions required by 4.25.

-(b) Shelves or display units allowing self-service by customers inmercantile occupancies shall be located on an accessible route complying with 4.3.
+(b) Shelves or display units allowing self-service by customers in mercantile occupancies shall be located on an accessible route complying with 4.3.
 Requirements for accessible reach range do not apply.

 (13) Controls and operating mechanisms in accessible spaces, along accessible routes, or as parts of accessible elements (for example, light switches and dispenser controls) shall comply with 4.27.